fenixkz/rl_journey/Lesson-1/theory.md

 Both approaches are valid and have their pros and cons.
 Some key points to consider are:

 - Episode-level CEM takes longer, as collecting N episodes requires some time.
 The learning happens only after the collection is done, but it provides a more holistic view of the agent's performance.
+In addition, you can speed up by using some multiprocessing libraries to run N episodes in parallel.
 - Sample-level CEM is quicker, but much noisier.
 An action can receive a high reward but lead to a bad state.
 For example, imagine you enter a room with both a treasure and a lion.
 You get a high reward for getting the treasure, but the lion will eat you shortly after.
 Although your reward was high, the next state was terrible for you.
 CEM at the sample level won't care; it will only learn that this action was really good and should be reinforced.
-Episode-level CEM provides a smoother and more accurate representation of true rewards.
+Sample-level CEM provides a noisier and less accurate representation of true rewards.

 In practice, the choice between episode-level and sample-level CEM depends on the environment and the specific problem you are trying to solve.
 Episode-level CEM is generally more robust, especially in environments where actions can have long-term consequences that are not immediately reflected in the reward.
 Sample-level CEM can be useful for faster feedback or when actions are kinda independent (meaning that they do not really affect much future rewards), but you should be cautious of the increased noise and potential for misleading updates.